 The castle on the cliff above the sea dates from the early 12th century and consisted of a stone tower protected by a curtain wall.
 The walls had a gateway and several small towers on the landward side.
 It was attacked and captured in 1153 by the Welsh.
 The castle was badly damaged during a seige in the Civil War.
 The castle overlooks St Catherine's Fort.

 Over the years the town walls took over as the main defence of Tenby.
-Much of these 13th century walls survive, the most complete in Wales, including a round gateway, the Five Arches Gate, which was one of four entrances to the town.
+Much of these 13th century walls still survive and they are the most complete in Wales.
+The round gateway, the Five Arches Gate, was one of four original entrances to the town.

 |The castle is to the northeast of the town centre|